Claudia Andujar

-Claudia Andujar (born 1931) is a Swiss-born Brazilian photographer and activist.
+Claudia Andujar (born 1931) is a Brazilian photographer and activist.
 She co-founded the Comissão Pró-Yanomami (CCPY), an advocacy organization that supports the rights of the Yanomami people.
 Her work is held in the collection of the Museum of Modern Art in New York and Tate in the UK.

 Early life and education

 The daughter of a Hungarian Jewish father (Siegfried Haas) and a Swiss mother (Germaine Guye Haas), she was born Claudine Haas in Neuchâtel, Switzerland.
 She grew up in the city of Oradea, which changed hands between the kingdoms of Hungary and Romania.
 Towards the end of World War II, she and her mother took refuge in Switzerland.
 Her father died in the Dachau concentration camp, and the rest of her father's family died either at Dachau or Auschwitz.

 She studied humanities at Hunter College in New York City.
 There she met a Spanish refugee, Julio Andujar, whom she married in 1949 and whose last name she still maintains because she wanted "to forget everything that happened" and "start anew."
 Andujar moved to Brazil in 1956 to stay with her mother, Germaine Guye Haas.
 In 1976, she was naturalised as Brazilian.